-The heading role defines this element as a heading to a page or section.
-To give the page more structure, a level should also be provided to indicate relationships between sections.
+heading role defines this element as a heading to a page or section, with the

 <div role="heading" aria-level="1">This is a main page heading</div>

-- The aria-level attribute specifies the level this heading is at in the document structure.
+aria-levelattribute specifies the heading level in the document structure.
 If no level is present, a value of 2 is the default.

 This role does not require any special keyboard navigation.
-As with any heading, giving it an ID makes sure it can be referenced from anchor links. and thus becomes accessible via the keyboard.
+As with any heading, giving it an ID ensures it can be referenced from anchor links, making it accessible via the keyboard.

 - Changing attribute values